ysard/ebusd_configuration_chaffoteaux_bridgenet/README.md

-Here you will find a configuration for the ebusd demon adapted to the boiler Chaffoteaux Mira C Green.
+Here you will find a configuration for the ebusd demon adapted to the Chaffoteaux boilers Mira C Green and Serelia.
-This configuration should also be comaptible with other brands of the Ariston company using the BridgeNet/eBus2 protocol (Elco, Ariston, etc.).
+This configuration should also be compatible with other brands of the Ariston company using the BridgeNet/eBus2 protocol (Elco, Ariston, etc.).

-~Note: The messages supported are for the moment only those **broadcast** by the boiler.~<br>
-Update: The messages supported are explicit read/write & those broadcast by the boiler.
+The messages supported are explicit read/write & those broadcast by the boiler.

-Any help in filling in the gaps is **VERY** welcome.

-Hardware related information is at: [./hardware_reversing/](./hardware_reversing/).

 The goal is to achieve complete control of the device on solutions like Home Assistant: